11 Smart Ecommerce Promotion Ideas

 When cross-selling, you’re basically recommending products that although belonging to a different category, complement your customer’s primary purchase.
 For example, to someone who is buying a bluetooth speaker you can easily cross-sell a case for it or if it’s a camera then recommend a camera bag, battery or lenses.
 Both situations are cross-selling wins!

 Here’s an example of cross-selling on the checkout page of Victoria’s Secret website.

 Another website that is excellent at cross-selling is Ikea.
 They have an inspiration section on their website where they not only recommend decor ideas but also open-up their inventory of related items.

 #2 Run Flash Sale Campaigns

 Even your peers agree.
 Monetate found that about 56% of businesses agree that flash sale campaigns perform better than regular promotion campaigns.
-If you are convinced on running a flash sale, we recommend you read this guide by Shopify.
-They list out practical tips which guarantee profitability and not just a momentary increase in sales.
+If you are convinced about running a flash sale, we recommend you read this guide by Shopify.
+They list out practical tips that guarantee profitability and not just a momentary increase in sales.

 #3 Go Interactive Or Go Home

 The solution to eliminating your customer’s boredom is to make your product pages more interactive.
 When you do that you not only retain their interest throughout the buying process but also encourage a faster checkout.
 For example, Nike Pro 360 Fit has an interactive tool called ‘Bra Fit Finder’.
 Apparently, it is built keeping in mind female comfort, both in terms of their shopping experience as well as training.
 It delivers recommendations just like a helpful in-store salesperson would.